-Observations are also made about their presentation, personality and communication skills.
+Observations are also made about each candidate's personal presentation, personality and communication skills.
 A mark out of ten with corresponding notes is given for each section.
 The candidate must successfully pass each section to be considered for employment with us.